 - Follow-up questions may be asked at the administering faculty members’ discretion.

-- The administering faculty members will make pass or fail decisions immediately following completion of the exam.
+- The administering faculty members will make pass or retake decisions immediately following completion of the exam.
 Students are asked to step outside briefly while faculty members deliberate and are informed of the decision at that time.

-- Students must repeat any portion that they fail.
-They must schedule a retake with the program chair.
-They will also be encouraged to meet with their faculty advisers in preparing for a retake.
+- Any retakes must be scheduled with the Program Coordinator.
+Students are also encouraged to meet with their faculty advisors when preparing for a retake.

 Distance Education Students

-Students who live on neighbor islands or outside the state may request to take the oral exam online.
-The exam would still be given by two professors asking questions on Halawai, Skype, or another synchronous videoconferencing system.
+Neighbor islands students may request to take the oral exam online.
+The exam would still be given by two LIS faculty asking questions on Halawai, Skype, or another synchronous videoconferencing system.
 The student must also secure permission for a proctor to oversee the remote site.
 The proctor should be an MLS/ MLIS/ MLISc graduate who is willing to observe the hour-long exam to make sure there are no notes or other unethical behavior.
-The proctor needs to be approved by the LIS Chair when submitting the request for oral exam dates.
+The proctor needs to be approved by the Program Chair when submitting the request for oral exam dates.

-The administering faculty members will be responsible for passing or not passing a student.
-All comments must be recorded on the evaluation check sheets.
-Completed sheets will be filed in student folders.
+The exam committee will be responsible for passing or not passing a student.
+All comments must be recorded on an evaluation form.
+Completed forms will be filed in student folders.